javif89/zap/site/README.md

-# Zap SSG from readme
+# Zap SSG

 A modern static site generator that creates beautiful project websites with (near) zero configuration.
-(It worked. not default).

 This is the info from the site, not the default.